-If you’ve ever seen or worn a kimono, you probably noticed the beautiful kimono patterns.
-Japan is a country famous for its art and design, and this is also shown in kimono, with a vast array of different fabrics, colours, designs and patterns.
-The silhouette of kimono is largely always the same, so the pattern of the kimono becomes the mode for expression and creativity for the wearer.
-The majority of patterns, like a lot of Japanese culture, is inspired by the natural world.
+If you’ve ever seen or worn a kimono, you have probably been drawn in by the endless variety of beautiful colours and patterns used in their designs.
+Japan is a country famous for its art and design, and this is on full display with kimono design.
+The silhouette of the kimono has never really changed, so the pattern of the kimono became the mode for expression and creativity for the wearer.
+The majority of patterns, like many areas of Japanese culture, are inspired by the natural world.

-Traditionally, the fabric and decoration of a kimono would indicate social status, since only the rich could afford luxurious silk.
+Traditionally, both the fabric and decoration of a kimono would indicate social status, since only the rich could afford luxurious silk while normal people would wear cotton.
 These days, the patterns become a way to express personal style or identity.
 The obi belt and extra accessories can also be used to add a touch of personality and interest.
-The wearer will often choose based on the season, embracing and enjoying the patterns and colours of that specific time of year.
+The wearer will most often choose what they wear based on the season, embracing and enjoying the patterns and colours of that specific time of year.

 Kimono patterns are not only decorative but also have special cultural meaning.
-Flowers, like sakura, ume peach blossom, wisteria and the Japanese maple(momiji) have seasonal significance as well as being symbolic metaphors for virtues such as longevity, rejuvenation and resilience.
+Flowers like sakura 桜 (cherry blossom), momo no hana 桃の花 (peach blossom), fuji 藤 (wisteria) and momiji 紅葉 (Japanese maple) have seasonal significance as well as being symbolic metaphors for virtues such as longevity, rejuvenation, and resilience.
 Animals and insects like rabbits or dragonflies often depict a playful nature.
-Since the Shinto and Buddhist traditions teach of the importance of harmony with nature, natural phenomena such as water, earth and clouds also inspire kimono patterns.
+Since the Shinto and Buddhist traditions teach of the importance of harmony with nature, natural phenomena such as water, earth, and clouds also inspire kimono patterns.
 Rivers depict continuity and the future, and mountains inspire us to overcome life’s challenges.

 The intersecting circles (Venn diagram anyone?) create a diamond shape, as this design is based on the Seven Jewels of Buddhism: gold, silver, lapis lazuli, agate, seashell, amber and coral.